Is breast augmentation surgery considered to be a safe procedure?

 Natural looking results

-We have moved away from the ‘bigger is better’ mantra; modern facelift patients usually want natural looking, sustainable results.
+We have moved away from the ‘bigger is better’ mantra; modern breast augmentation patients usually want natural looking, sustainable results.
 For most women, the goal of breast augmentation is to increase breast volume and improve asymmetry but to do so subtly for a very believable result.
 More proportionate implants, sized and positioned to suit the natural anatomy, place less strain on surrounding tissues and structures, resulting in a better long term outcome.

 Breast augmentation plastic surgery specialists